jrhillae/AlienCSI_VM_JH/blogpost.md

 primary_species<- unique(c(primaryInteractionsPartI$targetSpeciesName,
                            primaryInteractionsPartII$sourceSpeciesName))
 ```
 What are the secondary interactions of _Vespa velutina_?
+To answer this question we look up all interactions having a primary species as source and a species within the Belgian cube as target (PartI) and all interactions having a species within the cube as source and a primary species as target (PartII).
+Together, these represtent the secondary interactions of _Vespa velutina_ in Belgium, according to GloBI and the Belgian species cube.
 ```r
 secondaryInteractionsPartI <- interactionsCleaned %>%
   filter(sourceSpeciesName%in%primary_species)%>%